Iftikhar Ali Khan Pataudi

 Nawab Mohammad Iftikhar Ali Khan Pataudi, sometimes I. A. K. Pataudi (16 March 1910 – 5 January 1952), was an Indian prince and cricket player.

 He was the captain of the India's national cricket team during its tour of England in 1946.
-His son Mansoor, known as the Nawab of Pataudi Jr., also later served as captain of the India cricket team.
+His son Mansoor also later served as captain of the India cricket team.

 He also played Test cricket for the England team in 1932 and 1934, making him one of the few cricketers to have played Test cricket for two countries and the only Test cricketer to have played for both India and England.
 He played in six Tests in all, three as captain of India and three for England.

 Pataudi was the ruling Nawab of the princely state of Pataudi during the British Raj from 1917 until 1947.
 After the state was absorbed into independent India, he was granted a privy purse, certain privileges, and the use of the title Nawab of Pataudi by the Government of India, which he retained until his death in 1952.

 Personal life

 Early life and family

-Iftikhar Ali Khan was born at Pataudi House in Delhi, into the family of the Nawabs of Pataudi, a small (137 km2) non-salute princely state near Delhi, located in the present-day Indian state of Haryana.
-The Pataudi family traces their origin to Faiz Talab Khan, an ethnic Pashtun from the Barech tribe of Kandahar, Afghanistan, who became the first Nawab of the Pataudi State in 1804.
+Iftikhar Ali Khan was born at the Pataudi House into the family of the Nawabs of Pataudi, a small (137 km2) non-salute princely state near Delhi, located in the present-day Gurugram district of the Indian state of Haryana.
+The Pataudi family traces their origin to Faiz Talab Khan, an ethnic Pashtun of the Barech tribe, from Kandahar, Afghanistan, who became the first Nawab of the Pataudi State in 1804.

 Iftikhar Ali Khan was the elder son of Nawab Muhammad Ibrahim Ali Khan of Pataudi and his wife Shahar Bano Begum, daughter of Amiruddin Ahmad Khan, the Nawab of Loharu.
-Thus he was related to great Urdu poet Mirza Ghalib as well as later day Pakistan prime minister, Liaqat Ali Khan.
-He became Nawab on his father's death in 1917 and was formally installed as ruler in December 1931.
+Thus, he was related to the great Urdu poet Mirza Ghalib as well as later day Pakistan prime minister, Liaqat Ali Khan.
+His brother, Sher Ali Khan Pataudi and nephew, Isfandiyar Ali Khan Pataudi, both served as a Major General of Pakistan Army.
+His sister, Begum Abida Sultana's son, Ashiq Hussain Qureshi, was a cricketer and civil servant in Pakistan.
+He became Nawab on his father's death in 1917 and was formally appointed ruler in December 1931.
 His state became part of the newly independent India in 1948.
-After Indian independence, he was employed in the Indian Foreign Office till the time of his death.
+After Indian independence, he was employed in the Indian Foreign Office until his death.